sageserpent-open/plutonium/README.md

 *  Want to take over your application architecture - it is just a library that you use, not a framework that dictates how your application is structured.

 In other words, **_Plutonium is a bitemporal, big data system for Plain Old Java Objects_**.

+## Example: Deliveries ##

+A dispatch business sends packages from warehouses to customers via delivery vans.
+* It needs to know what items it dealt with and where they are.
+* It also needs to track its financial exposure resulting from having lots of goods paid-for out on the road that have not yet been delivered - suppose they don't make it to their destinations?
+* Information is sometimes misreported - so packages that should have gone into vans are left behind on the floor of the warehouse; packages are reported as being successfully delivered, but later it is found out that they were dropped off at the wrong address.
+That information needs to be corrected, and in the case of wrong delivery, it would be good to keep track of such occurrences.